ktechmidas/pmcf/doc/source/user/schema/instance.rst

 :custom_facts:
         Arbitrary key value pairs to pass to the instance as puppet facts.
 Will be prefixed with 'ec2_' in the resulting fact name.

+:custom_tags:
+        Arbitrary key value pairs to pass to AWS as extra facts.

 :infrastructure:
         Name of the infrastructure artifact to download from S3